yairm210/Unciv/Uniques.md

 This is due to the fact that resources can be visible to some civs while invisible to others.

+### unitFilter

+unitFilters allow us to activate uniques for specific units, based on:

+- unit name
+- unit type
+- "Land" for land units
+- "Water" for water units
+- "Air" for air units
+- "non-air" for non-air units
+- "Military" for military units
+- "All", as a catch all for all units.

+### cityFilter

+cityFilters allow us to choose the range of cities affected by this unique:

+- "in this city"
+- "in all cities"
+- "in all coastal cities"
+- "in capital"
+- "in all cities with a world wonder"

 ## Building uniques

 ### Stat uniques